pingcap/docs/tidb-cloud/troubleshoot-import-permission-error.md

 In this sample policy:

 - Pay attention to the line of `"arn:aws:s3:::tidbcloud-samples-sun-encry-kms-bucket/*"`.
-This is your customized directory that you can customize in your S3 bucket root level for data storage.
-This directory need to end with `/*`, for example, `"arn:aws:s3:::<bucket>/<sub-dir>/*"`.
-If you fill in with `"arn:aws:s3:::<bucket-name>"`, the `AccessDenied` error occurs.
+This is a directory that you can customize in your S3 bucket root level for data storage.
+The directory needs to end with `/*`, for example, `"arn:aws:s3:::<bucket>/<sub-dir>/*"`.
+If you fill in with `"arn:aws:s3:::<bucket-name>"` only, the `AccessDenied` error occurs.
 - The line of `"arn:aws:kms:ap-northeast-1:105880447796:key/c3046e91-fdfc-4f3a-acff-00597dd3801f"` is the KMS key of the bucket.
     - If you have enabled AWS Key Management Service key (SSE-KMS) with customer-managed key encryption, make sure that you have granted the `kms:Decrypt` permission to the role you have used to import data to TiDB Cloud.
-    - If the objects in your bucket have been copied from another encrypted bucket, the KMS key value need to include the keys of both buckets.
+    - If the objects in your bucket have been copied from another encrypted bucket, the KMS key value needs to include the keys of both buckets.
 For example, `"Resource": ["arn:aws:kms:ap-northeast-1:105880447796:key/c3046e91-fdfc-4f3a-acff-00597dd3801f","arn:aws:kms:ap-northeast-1:495580073302:key/0d7926a7-6ecc-4bf7-a9c1-a38f0faec0cd"]`.

 If your policy is not correctly configured as the preceding example shows, correct the `Resource` fields in your policy and try to import data again.